analogdevicesinc/doctools/docs/cli.rst

 Working with multiple docs
 ++++++++++++++++++++++++++

-Suppose you edited and tested multiple docs together, it could be useful helpful to try a local inventory file first, to check references before publication.
+Suppose you edited and tested multiple docs together, it could be helpful to try a local inventory file first, to check references before publication.

 Having this in mind, if you build the edited documentation first, and then execute ``custom-doc``, it will consider the local inventory *objects.inv* also.